 The best way to resolve these issues is to look at the specific inventory software that has the ability to deal with consignment inventory.
 With inFlow Inventory, you can use multiple locations to track and assign your consigned inventory difference, then your regular stock.

-Download the free edition of inFlow Inventory to see how it can manage your inventory stock on consignment!
+Start your free trial of inFlow Cloud to see how it can manage your inventory stock on consignment!